laszloekovacs/airsoft-org/README.md

 ## mistakes were made
 - form had the name mail instead of email
 - betterauth had a process env on the client
+- need to call createAuth on top level if used in client